ristotoldsep/My-Tech-Stack/README.md

 ### Also experience in:
 * C/C++
+* VHDL

 I am studying Computer Systems Engineering/Hardware Development and Programming in TalTech and these are the main languages we use.

-### Stuff I'm planning to master
+### Stuff I'm planning to master:
 #### Module Bundlers
 * WebPack
 #### Testing
+---